mislam5285/evolving_network/README.md

 The `seedNetwork` parameter includes `name`, which can be any network construction method from [NetworkX](https://networkx.github.io/) (`barabasi_albert_graph` for example), and `args`, which are the arguments for that method (`n` and `m` for example).

-`plots.py`: This script creates a file called `plots.pdf` showing the time evolution of various network properties (averaged over all the replicates) generated from the results produced by the `evolving_network.py` program (if `verbose` is `true`).
+`plots.py`: This script creates plots (as PDF files) showing the time evolution of various network properties (averaged over all the replicates) generated from the results produced by the `evolving_network.py` program (if `verbose` is `true`).
 The names of the result files, one per replicate, are fed in via `STDIN`.

 ```bash
 $ python plots.py < FILES